qiaochen/LLM_RAG_papers/README.md

 > Comment: _In a sense it is like preparing a fine-grained router that can redirect the query to different handlers.
 It might be some lower level sub-router in a more sophisticated dialogue management architecture_

 - Asai, A., Wu, Z., Wang, Y., Sil, A., & Hajishirzi, H. (2023).
 [Self-rag: Learning to retrieve, generate, and critique through self-reflection.] (https://arxiv.org/abs/2310.11511)_arXiv preprint arXiv:2310.11511_.
 > LLMs are not trained to exploit facts from provided passages.
 Authors train a LM to learn to reflect on its own generation processing given a input, by generating both task output and intermediate special tokens (reflection tokens: retrieval and critique).
-"Retrieval" indicates retrieving documents on demand (input prompt + ), while critique refers to
+"Retrieval" indicates retrieving documents on demand (input prompt + last generations -> retrieval? ), while critique refers to evaluation of its own output after generating task outputs with retrieved passages.

 - (2024) [RQ-RAG: Learning to Refine Queries for Retrieval Augmented Generation](https://arxiv.org/abs/2404.00610)
 > This paper reiterated the benefits of query rewriting.
 Imaging a complex query that entails multiple hops of reasoning, breaking it into separate simple queries would potentially retrieve better references.
 This work tries to learn a model to refine query for RAG.
 Their result is very exciting: A 7B model with query refining ability outperformed Chat-GPT3.5 on three multi-hop inferencing QA benchmarks.